-Roles and Responsibilities
+Roles and Responsibilities ------------------ ------------------

-The second secon Roles and Responsibilities of KCC Roles and Responsibilities of Grant Recipient Allocation of Grant funds and timely payment of funds.
+Roles and Responsibilities of KCC Roles and Responsibilities of Grant Recipient Allocation of Grant funds and timely payment of funds.
 Review of end of project reports Light touch support and advice should this be necessary.
-Delivery of initiative within terms of grant agreement.
+Fairness and transparency over Delivery of initiative within terms of grant agreement.
 Commitment to notify KCC of any change in scope and/or forecast funding.
-Fairness and transparency over Promotion of breastfeeding

-- progress. - Identification of cross over/duplication of projects across the County - Identification of scalable projects - messaging and in particular promoting We Are Beside You website on social media channels. - Promotion of other public health messages x 4 social media posts over 6 months by re-sharing KCC public health social media posts.
+Promotion of breastfeeding progress.
+Identification of cross over/duplication of projects across the County Identification of scalable projects messaging and in particular promoting We Are Beside You website on social media channels.
+Promotion of other public health messages x 4 social media posts over 6 months by re-sharing KCC public health social media posts.
 Dedication to complete a satisfactory end of project report and supporting evidence (photograph and receipt) during the project.

-- Ensuring the necessary permission are sought from customers for any media and reporting shared. - Commitment to create sustainable initiatives where viable. - Promotion of the initiative to ensure good uptake. - Sharing of relevant media and content with KCC to onward share as necessary and agreement that any Intellectual Property created will be jointly owned. - Have insurances and policies in place relevant and proportionate to the agreed initiative. - Promotion of initiatives as being funded by KCC where prior agreement has been obtained.

-Promotion of Public Health messages

-- Commitment to using the breastfeeding friendly toolkit (poster and window sticker that will be provided) and promoting the We Are Beside You website - Promoting The Start For Life website and leaflets - Promoting the One You Kent website
+Ensuring the necessary permission are sought from customers for any media and reporting shared.
+Commitment to create sustainable initiatives where viable.
+Promotion of the initiative to ensure good uptake.
+Sharing of relevant media and content with KCC to onward share as necessary and agreement that any Intellectual Property created will be jointly owned.
+Have insurances and policies in place jointly owned.
+Promotion of initiatives as being funded by KCC where prior agreement has been obtained.
+Promotion of Public Health messages Commitment to using the breastfeeding friendly toolkit (poster and window sticker that will be provided) and promoting the We Are Beside You website Promoting The Start For Life website and leaflets Promoting the One You Kent website